Signed in as:

 Early May - Defendant Discovery Request

-The defendants filed for a first set of interrogatories and request for records which is a routine part of any lawsuit with responses typically required within 30 days.
-A countersuit was also filed against the Board members individually and collectively alleging fraud, interference with property rights, and violation of due process rights.
+The defendants file for a first set of interrogatories and request for records which is a routine part of any lawsuit with responses typically required within 30 days.
+A countersuit is also filed against the Board members individually and collectively alleging fraud, interference with property rights, and violation of due process rights.
 Any costs associated with the countersuit will be paid by the insurance company or the Board members personally – not the HOA.

 June - Effort to Remove/Replace Board